Kingsley Field future focus of Congressional visit - KOBI-TV NBC5 / KOTI-TV NBC2

 Thornberry was invited to tour the base by Congressman Greg Walden.

-“They need like 1,300 more pilots than what we have today.”
-Stated Walden.
+“They need like 1,300 more pilots than what we have today,” Walden said.
 “Well, guess where we train them – right here.”

 Extending, or expanding that mission is helped by having a strong base, a recently expanded air training range, and strong backing by the community.